 The locations near the arctic circle are the best viewing locations for the northern lights, in terms of frequency and intensity.
 If you live in Alaska or Norway, the northern lights might be intensely visible, a few times a week.

-And in a place like Chicago, the northern lights may appear very faintly every few years.
+And in a place like Chicago or Utah, the northern lights may appear very faintly every few years.
 Because it is so faint, the light pollution will dissipate any viewing of the northern lights into nothingness.

 (Places near the Arctic Circle are the best locations to view the northern lights)